An axiomatic characterization of a two-parameter extended relative entropy: Introduction

 \section{Introduction}

-Shannon entropy \cite{Sha} is one of fundamental quantities in classical information theory and uniquely determinded by the Shannon-Khinchin axiom or the Faddeev axiom.
+Shannon entropy \cite{Sha} is one of fundamental quantities in classical information theory and uniquely determined by the Shannon-Khinchin axiom or the Faddeev axiom.
 One-parameter extensions for Shannon entropy have been studied by many researchers \cite{AD}.
 The R\'enyi entropy \cite{Ren} and the Tsallis entropy \cite{Tsa} are famous.
 In the paper \cite{Suy}, the uniqueness theorem for the Tsallis entropy was proven.
-See also the paper \cite{Csi} and the references therein, for the axiomatic characterizations of one-parameter extened entropies.
-Recently, a two-parameter extended entropy was studied by several researchers \cite{ST,Mit,BR,KLS1,KLS2,WS} and the uniqueness theorem for a two-parameter extended entropy was proven in \cite{WS} by generalizing the Shannon-Khinchin axiom.
-A two-parameter extended entropy is defined by
+See also the paper \cite{Csi} and the references therein, for the axiomatic characterizations of one-parameter extended entropies.
+The two-parameter family of entropy was introduced by Borges and Roditi in \cite{BR} by the use of the generalized Jackson derivative method.
+Recently, a two-parameter extended entropy, which is essentially same form with the two-parameter family of entropy in \cite{BR}, has studied by several researchers \cite{KLS1,KLS2,WS} and the uniqueness theorem for a two-parameter extended entropy was proven in \cite{WS} by generalizing the Shannon-Khinchin axiom.
+In this paper, we denote a two-parameter extended entropy by

 for two real numbers $\alpha$ and $\beta$ such that $0\leq \alpha \leq 1 \leq \beta$ or $0 \leq \beta \leq 1 \leq \alpha$.
 If we take $\alpha = 1$ or $\beta =1$, then it recovers the Tsallis entropy defined by